Fenland 50 - Local Plan Timetable

 Targeted engagement on things like the emerging vision, plan objectives and strategic direction with key stakeholders may take place as ideas and options are developed.

-We will also undertake an initial proposals consultation (6 weeks) - starting in November 2026.
+We will also undertake an initial proposals consultation (6 weeks minimum) under Regulation 23 - February-March 2027.

 This is the first formal consultation on the draft Fenland 50 Local Plan.